 Rick Shiomi | Director

 Rick Shiomi served on the board of Mu Performing Arts for twenty-one years, served on the board of CAATA (The Consortium of Asian American Theaters and Artists) from 2006 to 2014, and served on the board of MRAC for several years.
 He served on the board of The MN Theater Alliance for four years.

 Moses Kariuki Ehlers | Director

-Moses Kariuki Ehlers is the Marketing and Communications Manager at Robins Kaplan LLP Law Firm, where his knowledge of digital marketing’s power is helping attorneys maximize their online professional credibility, and the law firm define and achieve new brand goals.
+Moses Kariuki Ehlers is the Marketing Manager at Fish and Richardson PC, where his knowledge of digital marketing’s power is helping attorneys maximize their online professional credibility, and the law firm define and achieve new brand goals.
 His background and experience across many digital marketing platforms enables him to keep everyone on the same path and heading toward identifiable marketing goals and objectives.
 He brings a number of coaching and leadership qualities to his position.
 He is able to align himself with an organization’s vision, and work with individuals who have many different kinds of personalities.
 He can also serve as a team leader in a variety of situations, using his excellent time management skills to run teams with confidence.
 As a leader, he will take ownership of projects, and make decisions to get them done.
 These skills have allowed him to deliver success across a wide variety of industries including law, broadcast TV, human capital management, education and entertainment.
 His fascination with digital marketing is more than a 9-5 one.
 In his spare time, he is actively participating in the trending topics throughout various platforms.